-Project Location (AB) Total Project Size (Sf) Laredo Red Deer 10,000 A 4-acre neighbourhood shopping centre located at 22nd Street and 20th Avenue.
+Project Location (AB) Total Project Size (Sf) 1 Bower Red Deer 8 A 10-acre neighbourhood shopping centre located at 40 Avenue and 22nd Street.
+Planning is underway with a projected commencement in 2024.
+Mattson 2 Edmonton 78,000 A 9-acre neighbourhood shopp Avenue.
+Planning is underway • Secord Edmonton 85,000 A 9-acre neighbourhood shopp is underway with project comn Rollyview Rollyview Leduc 75, A 10-acre neighbourhood shop Gold Drive in Leduc.
+Planning i commence 2026+.
+Westview Commercial Calgary 150,000 A 15-acre neighbourhood shop Coach Road.
+This project is sch Highway 1 and Old Banff Keystone Common Calgary 500,000 An 80-acre regional power centre located at Stoney Trail and 11th Street NE.
 This project is scheduled to commence in 2025+.
-Mattson Edmonton 75,000 A 9-acre neighbourhood shopp Avenue.
-Planning is underway • Secord Edmonton 75,000 A 9-acre neighbourhood shopp is underway with project comi • - Rollyview Leduc 75,000 A 10-acre neighbourhood shopping centre located at Rollyview Road & Black Gold Drive in Leduc.
-Planning is in progress and the project is scheduled to commence 2025+.
-Westview Commercial Calgary 150,000 A 15-acre neighbourhood shopping centre located at Highway 1 and Old Banff Coach Road.
-This project is scheduled for 2024+.
-Keystone Common Calgary 700,000 An 80-acre regional power centre located at Stoney Trail and 11th Street NE.
-This project is scheduled to commence in 2024.
-The Shoppes at Canyons Lethbridge 105,000 A 12-acre regional shopping centre located at University Drive and Chinook Trail West.
-This project is scheduled to commence in 2025+.
-West Pointe Marketplace Lethbridge 750,000
+The Shoppes at Canyons The Shoppes at Canyons Lethbridge 105,000 A 12-acre regional shopping centre located at University Drive and Chinook Trail West.
+This project is scheduled to commence in 2026+.

-Project Location (AB) Total Project Size (Sf) An 85-acre regional power cent West.
-This project is scheduled 3 and University Drive Sora Calgary 60,000 An 8-acre neighbourhood shopping centre located in south Calgary.
-Planning is in progress and the project is scheduled to commence 2025+.
+Project Location (AB) Total Project Size (Sf) 1 West Pointe Marketplace Lethbridge 750,000 An 85-acre regional power centre located at Highway 3 and University Drive West.
+This project is scheduled for 2026+.
+Sora Calgary 60,00 An 8-acre neighbourhood shopping centre located in south Calgary.
+Planning is in progress and the project is scheduled to commence 2026+.

-- Total project size represents the estimated total square footage to be developed in the project when fully built out.
-This includes sites that may be individually sold to retailers or end-users. - 2.
-Joint arrangement project.
+Total project size represents the estimated total square footage to be developed in the project when fully built out.
+This includes sites that may be individually sold to retailers or end-users.

+2. Joint arrangement project.